Orange-Code-Project/anicana-docs-en/source/release/levica-backend-test.rst

     | Also, a portion of the user payment is not reimbursed by bank transfer,
     | We will also add the ability to set up the automatic transfer of a portion of a user's payment to another LEVICA account for re-use.
     | For more information, please refer to the :doc:`here </egg-management/LEVICA-MerchantManagement>` page.
+    |
+    | <Merchant Management Screen>
+    | Settlement history screen:
+    | User refund amount and reused amount are displayed.
+    |
+    | All billing history screen:
+    | Displays the total sales for each month, as well as the maximum amount set for refunds for the following month, and the actual amount deposited.
+The deposit process is performed from the admin screen.
+    |
+    | Reuse setting screen:
+    | Enable/Disable re-use, set the maximum amount of refund for the next term, and set the wallet address of the re-use destination.
     | 　"
     "1.", "1.2.10", "", "Latest version as of 2024/03/15"